geeknik/my-awesome-stars/README.md

 ## Vue

+- [pietheinstrengholt/rssmonster](https://github.com/pietheinstrengholt/rssmonster) - Google Reader inspired self-hosted RSS reader written in VueJS with an Express NodeJS backend.
+RSSMonster is compatible with the Fever API.
 - [fayazara/feedful](https://github.com/fayazara/feedful) - A modern RSS reader in the style of Tweetdeck
 - [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
 - [AutomaApp/automa](https://github.com/AutomaApp/automa) - A browser extension for automating your browser by connecting blocks